 Mileage redemptions aren’t yet available for all these partners such as El Al, but you can earn Alaska Airlines miles by crediting paid flights on all of these airlines to your Alaska Airlines account.
 The exact rates vary by airline, but again, they’re all distance based.
 If you spot a great fare sale on an Alaska Airlines partner, it’s a good way to rack up some Alaska Airlines miles.

 Normally, buying miles is a bad value unless you have your eyes set on a specific redemption and you’re just short.
 While I wouldn’t recommend buying Alaska Airlines miles speculatively, with the right flights in mind, this can actually be a great deal.
-Alaska Airlines just wrapped up a sale that was offering up to 50% bonus miles.
+Alaska Airlines frequently has sales that offer up to 50% bonus miles.
 Remember that $5,000 Cathay Pacific business class flight we were talking about earlier?
-If you’d bought the miles you needed for it during this sale, it would have only cost you $985 (which isn’t much more than the price of a coach flight).
+If you’d buy the miles you needed for it during a sale, it could have cost you less than $1,000 (which isn’t much more than the price of a coach flight).

 Alaska Airlines runs discounts on purchased miles a couple times each year, so be sure to keep your eye out for the next sale.
 Most customers can buy up to 150,000 miles per year; Alaska elite members don’t have any limit on the amount they can buy.